craig-warner/solve-spelling-bee/README.md

 # solve-spelling-bee
-Solves the New York Times Spelling Bee Game
+Solves the New York Times Spelling Bee game